 Shortlisting and interview

-Applicants will be informed via email whether they have been shortlisted for interview.
+Applicants will be informed via email whether they have been shortlisted for interview in September/October.
 Shortlisted applicants will be invited to attend an interview with the relevant Panel.

 Anonymised peer reviews will be sent to all applicants.
 Interviews will take place in November.
 Shortlisted applicants will be required to give a 10 minute presentation on background and justification of their proposal.